 At SJI International, we have one Head of Grade for each Grade Level.
 Heads of Grade work with Tutor teams to facilitate a supportive and extensive pastoral care programme.
 Students who require additional support for learning or social/emotional needs, are referred to our internal support services.
 The Heads of Grade lead Tutors in facilitating our pastoral programme.

-We have a Grade 7 and 8 Learning Coordinator and a Grade 9 and 10 Learning Coordinator who oversee both the pastoral and academic needs of your child and ensure that the appropriate support is provided by the academic and pastoral teams.
+We have a Grade 7 and 8 Learning Coordinator and a Grade 9 and 10 Learning Coordinator.
+They oversee your child's pastoral and academic needs and ensure that both teams provide appropriate support.

 Vice-Principal (Wellbeing and Achievement)

-The Pastoral Leadership Team is composed of the Heads of Grade, Learning Coordinators and other relevant members of the Senior Leadership Team.
-This team is led by the Vice-Principal (Wellbeing and Achievement).
+The Pastoral Leadership Team comprises the Heads of Grade, Learning Coordinators and other relevant members of the Senior Leadership Team.
+This team is led by the Vice-Principal (well-being and Achievement).

-All Grade 7 - 10 students have well-being lessons during curriculum time - one lesson a week for half the year.
-In addition to this, students participate in well being enhancing programmes during the pastoral time.
+All Grade 7 to 10 students have well-being lessons during curriculum time - one class a week for half the year.
+In addition, students participate in well-being enhancing programmes during pastoral time.
 Our well-being programme is cemented in the principles of positive psychology and is supported by our Heads of Grade and School Counsellors.

-All our students participate in a Wellbeing Survey 4 to 5 times a year which enables the Pastoral Team to monitor and track your child's wellbeing and provide appropriate interventions when required.
-The data informs the team of specific needs that the cohort requires and can support this through dedicated pastoral time led by tutors and the Head of Grade.
-We adopt an open access policy to strengthen our home-school partnership.
+All our students participate in a well-being Survey 4 to 5 times a year, enabling the Pastoral Team to monitor and track your child's well-being and provide appropriate interventions when required.
+The data informs the team of specific needs the cohort requires and can support this through dedicated pastoral time led by tutors and the Head of Grade.
+We adopt an open-access policy to strengthen our home-school partnership.
 All our staff are contactable via email, telephone or by prior appointment.